 Lowering YOUR Risk of Liability Lawsuits

 Owning a short-term vacation rental property can be very satisfying, both financially and mentally.
-There are, however, inherent risks.
+There are, however, inherent risks when you own and rent out a vacation home.
 In our society, lawsuits are a daily occurrence, with ads and commercials for lawyers on every TV and radio station.
 Unfortunately, one of the fastest-growing personal litigation areas is hospitality.
-As a short-term vacation rental owner, you have to consider all risks – from taxes and damages to maintenance and customer liability.
+As a short-term vacation rental owner, you have to consider all risks – from taxes and property damages to maintenance and customer liability.
 All of these can affect your profits.
 While you can’t prevent every accident or issue, there are steps you can take to be prepared and know what to do in the event of a liability incident.

 What do I need?

-First, you should have a minimum of $1 million in liability insurance coverage.
-If your short-term vacation rental property is a luxury lodge, a very large property, or a property with a pool, up that limit to at least $2 million in coverage.
-The greater the exposure – i.e. higher risk amenities – the greater the risk to YOU and the greater the potential claim from the guest.
+First, you should have a minimum of $1 million in liability coverage.
+If your short-term vacation rental property is a luxury lodge, a very large property, or a property with a pool, up that limit to at least $2 million in coverage for your insurance policy.
+The greater the exposure – i.e. higher risk amenities – the greater the risk to YOU and the greater the potential claim from the renters – and the more homeowners insurance you need.
+Talk to your insurance company about your options for vacation rental insurance – and any additional coverage you may need.

 How easy would it be for first responders to find your property?
 Is there proper and adequate signage?
 If first responders can’t find your property quickly in an emergency, the delay could mean great injury to a guest.